stjude/RNAIndel/README.md

 Step 1.
 Map your reads with the STAR 2-pass mode to GRCh38.<br>
 Step 2.
 Add read groups, sort, mark duplicates, and index the BAM file with Picard.<br>

-Please input the BAM file from Step 2 without additional processing.<br>
+Please input the BAM file from Step 2 without additional caller specific preprocessing such as indel realignment.<br>
 Additional processing steps may prevent desired behavior.

 ## Run on the command line